Skip to main content

 As you may have guessed, an Epsom salt bath is generally a bath using bath salts directly in the bath water.
 But, it’s much more than that.
 The Epsom salt, even in bath bombs, dissolves into magnesium sulfate.
 This compound is a great supplement for magnesium.

-The enriched soak, as many professionals have pointed out, gives you the magnesium your body lacks.
+The enriched soak gives you the magnesium your body lacks.
 You can soak up this much-needed nutrient right through your skin.
 For just a couple of minutes a day, you’re all set.

 What to Expect With an Epsom Salt Bath?